Date: Fall 2023 (September to December 2023)

 The intern will track updates on various pieces of legislation and will assist to inform the field on legislative successes or setbacks.
 This intern will work to build partners in our field sites, and work to get that message out to elected officials, community leaders and the general public about our policy goals.
 They will assist in developing support among grassroots leaders and their organizations.
 Finally, the intern will work to track and report on contacts with legislators on these high priority policy areas and will assist with scheduling petitions, calls, or visits.

 Specific Position Activities:

-- Track local/state/federal legislation related to income.
+- Track local/state/federal legislation related to homelessness and poverty.

 Required Skills and Experience:

 - Ability to juggle multiple projects

 - Working in a diverse setting with all kinds of people